Are Long Term Bonds a Good Investment Now? (Late November 2024)

 InvestorsFriend Inc.

 The original version of this article was written in 2012 when 20-year U.S. bond interest rates were 2.4%.
-As of today following the advice of that article to avoid long-term bonds would have worked out okay – bonds actually did far better than expected but stocks did even better.
+As of today following the advice of that article to avoid long-term bonds at that time would have worked out well.
+And an update in February 2021 when the yield was 1.8% was correct in saying to avoid long-term bonds at that time.